rodneaa/credit-risk-classification/README.md

 Module 20 Homework

-Instructions
+#Instructions:
-The instructions for this Challenge are divided into the following subsections:
+This Challenge are divided into the following subsections:

 * Split the Data into Training and Testing Sets
 * Create a Logistic Regression Model with the Original Data